 - Seek and provide professional development and learning emphasis on cultural competency, restorative practices and effective instructional and educational support for students

 - Work cooperatively with Superintendent’s executive team, department supervisors and principals.

 - Identify and document significant concerns, problematic trends and offer recommendations for system change to enhance operations and communications between KCS, parents and community

 - Serve as a resource to educate and inform internal and external stakeholders

-What happens once I submit a a service request?The Ombudsman will respond as soon as possible so any additional details can be gathered.
+What happens once I submit a a service request?The Ombudsperson will respond as soon as possible so any additional details can be gathered.
 The office will communicate with the appropriate KCS staff and move toward determining possible resolutions.
 To see the full path click here.

-What does the Ombudsman ask of you?When addressing any concern or inquiry, we ask for cooperation, communication and collaboration to assist in exploring opportunities to resolve matters, restore trust and improve relationships among schools, families and communities that best benefit students.
+What does the Ombudsperson ask of you?When addressing any concern or inquiry, we ask for cooperation, communication and collaboration to assist in exploring opportunities to resolve matters, restore trust and improve relationships among schools, families and communities that best benefit students.